A concise tutorial review of reverse osmosis and electrodialysis: Mass balances, setpoints and metrics, and thermodynamics

+In any water desalination process we start with a feed stream, `f', that is split in a freshwater stream, with index `p' for permeate or product, or `d' for diluate, and a concentrate, retentate, or brine stream, for which index `c' or 'r' is used.
+We do not address here processes where two different streams are fed into the same desalination unit and salt transfers from one to the other.

+Two types of mass balances describe the overall desalination process.
+First of all we have a volumetric balance, which is

+where $\phi_{\text{v},j}$ is a volumetric flow rate, for instance in m\textsuperscript{3}/hr.
+Secondly there is a mass balance per solute type

+where $c_{j,i}$ are concentrations either in mM or M. Instead of describing a process as function of volume flow rates, $\phi_{\text{v},j}$, it can sometimes be helpful to express this problem in terms of volumes, $V_j$.
+The above balances assume steady-state operation of the desalination system.
+In the solute balances, we keep track of `conserved species'.
+For a simple calculation of a 1:1 salt such as NaCl that fully dissociates, we simply follow each ion. but if for instance also some NaCl is present as a salt pair, we track in the balance all species that contain an \ce{Na+}-ion.
+Similarly, for a problem with \ce{NH3} and \ce{NH4+}, we do not set up a balance in \ce{NH3} only, but a balance in the total ammonia, i.e., in \ce{NH3} plus \ce{NH4^+} jointly~\cite{Biesheuvel_Dykstra_2020}.

-\subsection{Setpoints and Metrics for water desalination}
+\subsection{Setpoints and metrics for water desalination}

-Every water desalination process is defined by certain operational characteristics, i.e., objectives, or \underline{setpoints}.
+Every water desalination process is defined by certain operational characteristics, i.e., objectives, or \textit{setpoints}.
 These are the amount of water to be treated, the water recovery, and the extent of desalination (or salt removal).
 Different setpoints can be defined but in the end they describe how much freshwater is obtained from how much feedwater, and what is the salt concentration of the product water.
-These are considered as setpoints and are `hard' objectives that must be attained.
+These are considered as setpoints and they must be attained.

-After the setpoints of a process have been defined, \underline{metrics} (or, equivalently, `performance indicators') come into play.
+After the setpoints of a process have been defined, \textit{metrics}, or, equivalently, \textit{performance indicators}, come into play.
 They describe optimized operation.
-Such metrics can be manifold.
-We can for instance have a measure of energy use (energy efficiency), the degree of removal of specific compounds (selectivity), or a measure of how well the membrane is retaining its integrity over time and able to handle fouling.
+Many metrics are possible.
+We can for instance define a measure of energy use (energy efficiency), the degree of removal of specific compounds (selectivity), or a measure of how long membranes remain functional.